Skip to Content

 Here are the top gay tours in Tokyo for LGBTQ travelers to get to know the city.

 This is Tokyo.
-It's absolutely mad, like nothing you'll ever experience!
+It's mad, like nothing you'll ever experience!
 A frenetic city of almost 15 million people, yet somehow doesn't ever feel crowded – unless you take the metro at rush hour…try this just once to experience it, but otherwise, to be avoided!

 Every time we visit Tokyo it always feels like a culture shock and we love it!
 It gives us everything we want no matter how many times we visit.
-And as a bonus, it has a terrific gay scene with over 300 gay bars crammed in the tiny Shinjuku Ni-Chome district.
+As a bonus, it has a terrific gay scene with over 300 gay bars crammed in the tiny Shinjuku Ni-Chome district.
 We recommend checking out our detailed gay guide to Tokyo for more about this.

 Whether you've been to Tokyo before or this is your first time, there are a variety of excellent gay tours you can join to explore the best the city has to offer from experiencing the Shinjkuku gay scene with a local LGBTQ guide or learning about the city's history with an LGBTQ focus.
-We've put together some of the best gay tours in Tokyo for LGBTQ travellers to check out right here:
+We've put together some of the best gay tours in Tokyo for LGBTQ travelers to check out right here:

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥